-Carol Wax has taught printmaking on the faculty of The Rhode Island School of Design, The State University of New York at New Paltz, The Center for Book Arts, New York University's School of Continuing Education, and is currently an adjunct at Montclair State University.
+Carol Wax has taught printmaking on the faculty of The Rhode Island School of Design, The State University of New York at New Paltz, The Center for Book Arts, New York University's School of Continuing Education, New Jersey at Montclair State University, and will be teaching intaglio printmaking this coming Fall at Bard College.
 In addition, she has been a visiting artist at over seventy art institutions and organizations.
 Although versed in a wide range of intaglio and relief techniques, she specializes in teaching mezzotint engraving and related direct non-toxic printmaking methods.

 Mezzotint workshops are available in several formats including single-class or one-day demos, two- and three-day intensive workshops, or one-week courses.
 Formats and contents can be tailored to the particular interests and scheduling needs of hosting institutions.
 While focusing on mezzotint, information beyond the scope of traditional engraving and printing techniques is also presented, making these workshops useful to students and professional artists with diverse interests.
 Prior printmaking experience is helpful but not necessary.
 Mezzotint rockers are supplied.

 Carol is also available as a Visiting Artist to help students address aesthetic as well as technical issues.

 For more information on single class mezzotint workshops, see pdf single class workshops

 For information on two-day, three-day, and week-long workshops, see pdf mezzotint workshops

 A frequent lecturer at museums, universities, and arts organizations, Carol Wax currently offers two PowerPoint presentations.
 Lectures are usually one hour long but shorter or longer versions may be requested.
 Both lectures include a brief step-by-step illustrated description of the mezzotint process and are followed by a question-answer period.